 LDS critics often charge that our faith and its policies precipitate and trigger suicide.

-To properly speak on this topic, one should understand quite a lot.
-I’ll link a few articles below that only skim the surface, but will begin to inform readers of at least a few of the many associated variables.
+To credibly make claims on this topic, one should review the subject comprehensively.
+I link many articles and studies below that will better inform readers of the many associated and complicating variables.

 Engaging in this complex issue with unsupported allegations — often done by LDS critics — is highly irresponsible.

-Trouble is, the number far exceeds the suicide figures collected by the Utah Department of Health.
+Trouble is, the number (32 claimed suicides) far exceeds the suicide figures collected by the Utah Department of Health.